WU-RDS/RMA/_book/07-supervised_learning.md

 Again, we aim to find the combination of predictors that correlate maximally with the outcome variable.
 Note that if you change the composition of predictors, the partial regression coefficient of an independent variable will be different from that of the bivariate regression coefficient.
 This is because the regressors are usually correlated, and any variation in Y that was shared by X1 and X2 was attributed to X1.
 The interpretation of the partial regression coefficients is the expected change in Y when X is changed by one unit and all other predictors are held constant.

 Let's extend the previous example.
-Say, in addition to the influence of price itself, you are interested in estimating the influence of two sales promotion techniques on the amount of Budweiser.
-The corresponding equation, including bonus buy and price reduction, would then be given by:
+Say, in addition to the influence of price itself, you are interested in estimating the influence of sales promotion on the amount of Budweiser.
+The corresponding equation, including bonus buy, would then be given by:

-$$ Sales=\beta_0+\beta_1*price+\beta_2*bonus\_buy+\beta_3*price\_reduction+\epsilon$$
+$$ Sales=\beta_0+\beta_1*price+\beta_2*bonus\_buy+\epsilon$$

-&beta;<sub>1</sub>, &beta;<sub>2</sub>, and &beta;<sub>3</sub> represent the unknown relationship between sales and independent variables (price, bonus buy, and price reduction, respectively).
-The corresponding coefficients tell you by how much sales will change for an additional dollar increase of price (when the other IVs are held constant) and by how much sales will change for an additional unit of price reduction (when price itself and bonus buy are held constant), etc. Thus, we can make predictions about sales using all these variables.
+&beta;<sub>1</sub> and &beta;<sub>2</sub> represent the unknown relationship between sales and independent variables (price and bonus buy, respectively).
+The corresponding coefficients tell you by how much sales will change for an additional dollar increase of price (when the other IVs are held constant) and by how much sales will change for an additional unit of price reduction (when price is held constant), etc. Thus, we can make predictions about sales using all these variables.

 With several predictors, the partitioning of sum of squares is the same as in the bivariate model, except that the model is no longer a 2-D straight line.
 With two predictors, the regression line becomes a 3-D regression plane.
 While multiple regression models that have more than two predictors are not as easy to visualize, you may apply the same principles when interpreting the model outcome: